SaleFlex/SaleFlex.PyPOS/docs/09-document-management.md

 - `is_closed = False`
 - `is_pending = False`
 - `is_cancel = False`

+If no incomplete document is found, a new empty document is automatically created.

 **Pending Documents:**
 All pending documents (suspended transactions) are loaded at startup: